On Systems Thinking

 30 December, 2020 - 7 min read

+There are two ways of implementing a system to drive outcomes—goal driven or process driven.
+In my experience, the best kind of outcomes were driven by continuous efforts from every day, not occasional.
+Why lean on process driven?
 A well-defined process can unload cognitive overhead by nurturing creativity.
 Creativity never stops.
 A well-defined process also never stops.
 But goals do!
 Systems can act as a superpower or supervillain.

 Process vs goals